 Ad hoc prompts extend the system without schema changes

-A knowledge base has a deterministic base — files, directories, types, frontmatter schemas, validation scripts — and a prompt layer on top.
+Any system with an LLM agent layer has two strata: a deterministic base (files, schemas, scripts, APIs) and a prompt layer on top.
 The prompt layer is where new requirements get absorbed without changing the base.

-The mechanism: when a requirement doesn't fit existing types or skills, you write an instructions note — a markdown file that tells an agent what to do.
-No code, no schema change, no registration.
+The mechanism: when a requirement doesn't fit existing code or configuration, you write a natural language prompt — a markdown file, a comment, a task description — that tells the agent what to do.
+No code change, no schema migration, no deployment.
 The system's vocabulary grows at the speed of writing, not the speed of coding.

 We needed "read multiple documents through one goal."
 Three formal options presented themselves: